Top 10 Benefits & Uses of Colloidal Copper - NutriNoche

 1)May Assist in Diabetes Treatment

-According to scientists’ reports, type 2 diabetes is often brought about by the oxidation of cells lacking essential metals which help insulate the cells and protect them from free radicals.
-Free radicals attack healthy cells and mutate the DNA.
-One study shows that copper deficiency or abnormal absorption of copper damages cellular defenses and body tissues, leading to the onset of diabetes.
+Scientific reports suggest that type 2 diabetes is often linked to the oxidation of cells that lack essential metals necessary for insulating and protecting them from free radicals.
+Free radicals attack healthy cells, causing DNA mutations.
+Research indicates that a deficiency or abnormal absorption of copper impairs cellular defenses and damages body tissues, contributing to the development of diabetes.

 3)Hair and Eyes Pigmentation